 Where: Harbin, China

-What: This is the world’s largest ice and snow festival, with sculptures 20+ feet high, full-sized buildings, and anything these imaginations can think up, including decorations of colored lights and lasers.
+What: This is the world’s largest and most popular ice and snow festival, with sculptures 20+ feet high, full-sized buildings, and anything the local imaginations can think up, including decorations of colored lights and lasers.
+While you’re enjoying the sites, there are also participate in events and winter sports.

-Where: Hindu countries (India, Nepal, Sri Lanka, etc), more jubilant ones in the North of India, more solemn ones in the South
+Where: Hindu countries (India, Nepal, Sri Lanka, etc), more jubilant events in Northern India, more solemn ones in Southern India

-When: Full moon of the 12th month in the Hindu calendar (usually late February, early March)
+When: Full moon of the 12th month in the Hindu calendar (either late February or early March)

 When: Sept.
 6 and Sept.
 9